Humonex/Cmic/README.md

 # Cmic
-This is a demo of CMIC, if our paper could public, we will open the complete code
+This is a professional quality score compressor which supposes random access.